Women in Innovation is the name of our first diversity and inclusion campaign, which aims to get more women innovating in business.

 Launched in 2017, the campaign is designed to help young people (18 to 30-year-olds) to gain confidence and expertise to innovate and realise their potential, regardless of their background.

-It does this through a programme of financial support, a package of tools and expert advice to help young innovators to turn their ideas into reality.
+This is through a programme of financial support, a package of tools and expert advice to help young innovators to turn their ideas into reality.
 The winners of the competition were announced in June 2018.

 Updated Women in Innovation campaign to reflect that the second round of the competition has now launched and will be open for applications until 3 October of 2018.